kewla1d/kewltab/README.md

 8. open a new tab and enjoy :)

 ## customize
-### edit the styling
-1. open the "customize.css" file
-2. read through and customize to your liking!

 ### add and/or edit shortcuts
 1. open the "index.html" file
 2. look at for the "a" tags with "Shortcut" labelled above them